-The finance companies that have expressed their willingness to invest in Facebook Libra coin caused a storm of indignation, disruption, and controversy among financial analysts and investors.
-Crypto enthusiasts perceived the collaboration between the social networking giant and payment providers as a signal of a growing threat to such viable coins as Bitcoin and Ripple's XRP.
+The finance companies that have expressed their willingness to invest in Facebook Libra coin caused a storm of indignation.
+Crypto enthusiasts perceived the collaboration between the social networking giant as a signal of a growing threat to such viable coins as Bitcoin and Ripple’s XRP.

-However, another crypto enthusiast Kieran Kelly believes that Facebook might simplify the crypto adoption.
-Kelly who is also an XRP lover proclaimed that Facebook’s Libra Coin would help XRP and probably BTC to be accepted by the public.
+Crypto enthusiast Kieran Kelly believes that Facebook might simplify the crypto adoption.
+Kelly proclaimed that Libra Coin would help XRP and BTC to be more accepted.

 Then the crypto community believed, that the US-backed JP Morgan Coin will drag Bitcoin and Ripple’s XRP to the mire.
 However, the JP Morgan stablecoin was later viewed as a way to bring more adoption for the cryptocurrency.

-“As per the data, Facebook has 2.5 billion registered accounts and more than 2.38 billion monthly active users so, they already have a huge audience for mass adaption for Facebook's cryptocurrency.
+“As per the data, Facebook has 2.5 billion registered accounts and more than 2.38 billion monthly active users so, they already have a huge audience for mass adaption for Facebook’s cryptocurrency.
 But, the important aspect would be the concept and technology which they are using to create the coin.
 However, decentralization plays a very important role when it comes to cryptocurrencies, which FB coin is not!
-Thus, I believe that it might not have any hard impact on cryptocurrencies like Bitcoin, Litecoin, ZCash, and Monero (completely decentralized based on blockchain technology) Also, it will not impact Ripple in any case as XRPs main focus is as a bridging asset and on-demand liquidity for banks and remittance companies.” – AtoZ Markets’ Senior Market Analyst Aman Sonewane
+Thus, I believe that it might not have any hard impact on cryptocurrencies like Bitcoin, Litecoin, ZCash, and Monero.
+Also, it will not impact Ripple in any case as XRPs main focus is as a bridging asset and on-demand liquidity for banks and remittance companies.” – AtoZ Markets’ Senior Market Analyst Aman Sonewane

 Think we missed something?
 Let us know in the comments section below.